Interview with Darya Dadvar

 ZH: When you were young what kind of music were you listening to?

 I spent my childhood discovering all different styles of music that I listened to daily in our house.
 After the revolution, when music schools singing classes for women became forbidden, my mother’s cassette tapes in every corner of the house tapes became treasures to me.

 ZH: When you were in France besides majoring in music you were also studying visual arts.
 Do you see any interrelationship between the two?
 How have visual arts inspired or defined your vision in your music?

 Of course.
 There are relationships between everything in life and especially between all aspects of art.
 They all complete each other and the most complete one is Cinema.

 If you understand a photo it will influence your interpretation.
 For example, the light in photography is as important as breathing in singing.
 When you practice photography as a singer, it will change your vision about your interpretation or composing.

 I didn’t study composition in music but I composed a lot of songs.
 When you truly understand the path of art, you don’t get satisfaction by interpretation only.
-You must create.
+You must create it.
 Creation and only creation in life will make us grow.

 We must help our children to create their lives every day.
 This is the best we can give them as parents compared to any other education.